Comprehensive Guide: 5 Steps for Job Safety Analysis

 Doing this sort of breakdown and analysis may seem time-consuming, but because each step requires different safety measures and personal protective equipment (PPE), it is vital to paint a detailed picture of what hazards could be present during a job.

-Step 3: Determine Hazards and Risks in Job Safety Analysis
+Step 3: Identify Workplace Hazards and Risks

-As you proceed through the sequence of tasks for a job, it is important to address the following questions:
+As you proceed through the sequence of tasks, the safety manager and the field team should address the following questions:

-• What is the risk level of this hazard?
+• What is the severity of an incident if it occurs?

-• How probable is this hazard?
+• How probable is this hazard during daily operations?

 The answers to these questions can vary depending on the potential hazards and work environments associated with a job.
 Consulting with employees who regularly complete a job is a solid way to properly identify hazards, as well as using established checklists and resources from digital safety solutions.

-Step 4: Develop Preventative Controls
+Step 4: Develop Control Measures and Preventative Controls

 Reducing risk and preventing incidents on a job comes down to taking proper preventative measures.
 While types of prevention depend on the potential hazards, they can generally be broken down into five categories: